boopalanjayaraman/rapidcare/README.md

 # rapidcare
-A rapidcare - insurance platform - built as part of Rapyd Fintech Grand Prix
+Rapidcare / RapydCare - is an insurance platform - built as part of Rapyd Fintech Grand Prix